itulan/itulan.dk/README.md

 ### 🧰 Prerequisites

-The user should have installed the following:
+You should have installed the following:

 - [Node.js](https://nodejs.org/en/)
 - [Vue CLI](https://cli.vuejs.org/)